noir-lang/noir/docs/docs/concepts/advanced/data_structures/trees.md

 The tree is append-only for a few of reasons:

 - It saves on the number of hashes required to perform membership proofs and insertions.
-As long as we know an upper bound on the number of leaves we'll ever need, we can shrink the tree down to that size (instead of using a gigantic sparse tree with 2^254 leaves).
+As long as we know an upper bound on the number of leaves we'll ever need, we can shrink the tree down to that size.
 - It allows us to insert leaves in batches with fewer hashes than a sparse tree.
-- It allows syncing to be performed much quicker than a sparse tree, as a node can sync from left to right, and can adopt some efficient syncing algorithms.
+- It allows syncing to be performed much quicker than a sparse tree, as a node can sync from left to right, and can adopt an efficient syncing algorithm.

 :::note
 Cryptographic commitments have the nice property that they can _hide_ the contents of the underlying blob of data, whilst ensuring the
-'preimage' of that data cannot be modified (the latter property is called 'binding').
-A simple commitment can be achieved by choosing your favorite hash function, and including a large random number in with the data you wish to commit to.
-(The randomness must be newly-generated for each commitment).
+'preimage' of that data cannot be modified (this property is called 'binding').
+A simple commitment can be achieved by choosing a hash function and including a large random number in with the data you wish to commit to.
+Randomness must be newly-generated for each commitment.
 :::

 :::note